Sully (film): Other countries

 The film opened across 39 countries simultaneously with America and grossed an estimated $10.5 million from about 3,600 screens.
 IMAX comprised $1.1 million of that from 148 IMAX screens.
 It scored the biggest opening of any Eastwood film in Russia with $1 million (although it was No. 3 for the weekend behind Ben-Hur and Sausage Party), in the UAE with $1 million, and it was the second biggest in Australia with $2.4 million, where it had the advantage of opening on Father's Day.
 It was released in Hong Kong during the Mid-Autumn Festival, delivering first place at the box office with $777,000.
 In Japan, it scored the third biggest opening for Eastwood with $2.3 million, behind American Sniper and Letters from Iwo Jima.
 Variety predicted it would end its run there with around $15 million.

 In Brazil, after the aircraft disaster involving the football team Chapecoense, Warner Bros ordered the delaying of the release from December 1 to December 15.
 The film was released in China during a crowded period (December 9), but managed to score an opening weekend worth $5.5 million from about 5,000 screens.

-Outside North America, the biggest markets have been Japan ($13.2 million), Australia ($9.9 million), the UK ($5.4 million), and Italy ($5.1 million).
+Outside North America, the biggest markets have been Japan ($13.2 million), Australia ($9.9 million), the United Kingdom ($5.4 million), and Italy ($5.1 million).